alejnaH/Hangman-GO/README.md

 # Hangman Game

-A fun and interactive implementation of the classic Hangman game, built using Go (Golang) for the backend logic and React + Wails for the frontend UI.
+a fun and interactive implementation of the classic Hangman game, built using Go (Golang) for the backend logic and React + Wails for the frontend UI.

 ---

-## Features
+## features

 - random word selection from a word list
 - tracking correct and incorrect guesses